Skip to content

 Categories: Donate & Volunteer, Parks

-All larger parks feature paved multi-use pathways for walkers, joggers, rollerbladers, etc. Mileage for these pathways is listed on the maps below.
-In addition, Thompson Park includes assorted fitness station equipment spaced along the path.
+All larger parks feature paved multi-use pathways for walkers, joggers, rollerbladers, etc. In addition, Thompson Park includes assorted fitness station equipment spaced along the path.

 Category: Parks